-Follow the River East Allen footpath right upstream through Bridge Eal and fields beyond to Tommy Stout’s Wood.
-A diversion now leads up and around the side of the wood to drop down flights of steps into the wood and onto the road at Allen Mill Bridge.
-Turn left over the road bridge the once across to the right and follow the riverside path to the road before re-tracing steps into Allendale to Isaac’s Well.
+Follow the footpath upstream by Bridge Eal and through the fields beyond to Tommy Stout’s Wood and onto the road at Allen Mill Bridge.
+Turn left over the road bridge then to the right and follow the riverside path to the road before re-tracing steps into Allendale to Isaac’s Well.